Always on My Mind: Pet Shop Boys version

-In 1987, the Pet Shop Boys performed a synth-pop version of "Always on My Mind" on Love Me Tender, a television special on ITV in the United Kingdom.
+In 1987, the Pet Shop Boys performed a synth-pop version of "Always on My Mind" in Love Me Tender, a television special produced by Central Independent Television for ITV in the United Kingdom.
 Commemorating the tenth anniversary of Presley's death, the programme featured various popular acts of the time performing cover versions of his songs.
 The Pet Shop Boys' performance was so well-received that the duo decided to record the song and release it as a single.

-This hi-NRG and dance-pop version became the UK's Christmas number-one single that year – edging out "Fairytale of New York" by the Pogues – spending four weeks atop the chart.
-It also reached number four on the US Billboard Hot 100, becoming their fifth and last top ten hit.
+This hi-NRG, dance-pop, and disco version became the UK's Christmas number-one single that year – edging out "Fairytale of New York" by the Pogues – spending four weeks atop the chart.
+It also reached number four on the US Billboard Hot 100, becoming the duo's fifth and final top-10 hit on that chart.

+As of May 2024, it is the second-most streamed Pet Shop Boys song in the UK with 53 million streams.

+Composition

 The Pet Shop Boys version introduces a harmonic variation not present in the original version.
 In the original, the ending phrase "always on my mind" is sung to a IV-V7-I cadence (C-D7-G).
-The Pet Shop Boys extend this cadence by adding two further chords: C-D7-Gm7/B♭-C-G (i.e. a progression of IV-V7-IIIb-IV-I).
+The Pet Shop Boys extend this cadence by adding two further chords: C-D7-Gm7/B♭-C-G (i.e., a progression of IV-V7-IIIb-IV-I).

+Critical reception

 In November 2004, The Daily Telegraph placed the version at number two in a list of the 50 best cover versions of all time.
 In October 2014, a public poll compiled by the BBC saw the song voted the all-time best cover version.

+Music video

-In the video for Pet Shop Boys' version of "Always on My Mind" (an excerpt from their surreal music film It Couldn't Happen Here), Neil Tennant and Chris Lowe are seated in the front of a taxi cab, when an eccentric passenger gets in, played by British actor Joss Ackland.
-At the end of the song, he gets out of the car, which drives away.
+In the video for Pet Shop Boys' version of "Always on My Mind" (an excerpt from their surreal music film It Couldn't Happen Here) (1988), Neil Tennant and Chris Lowe are seated in the front of a taxi cab, when an eccentric passenger gets in, played by British actor Joss Ackland (1928-2023).
+At the end of the song, he gets out of the car and the car drives away.
 Standing alone, he mutters: "You went away.
 It should make me feel better.
-But I don't know how I'm going to get through", which is part of the lyrics for another Pet Shop Boys song, "What Have I Done to Deserve This?", released earlier in the year.
+But I don't know how I'm going to get through", which is part of the lyric for another Pet Shop Boys song, "What Have I Done to Deserve This?", released earlier in the year.

+Remixes

 In 1988, the duo remixed the song for their third studio album, Introspective, combining it with the acid house track "In My House".
-Two further remixes by longtime Pet Shop Boys remixer, Shep Pettibone, were released on the US promotional triple vinyl version of the album—Shep's Holiday Mix and Shep's House Mix.
-Neither have appeared on any other format since.
+Two further remixes by longtime Pet Shop Boys remixer Shep Pettibone were released on the US promotional triple vinyl version of the album—Shep's Holiday mix and Shep's House mix.
+Neither have appeared in any other format since.

-In 2008, the song was used in the video game Dance Dance Revolution X, which was released for both arcades and the PlayStation 2 console.
-In 2010, the song was re-used for Dance Dance Revolution X2 which was released for arcades.